Zainhaider-512/DSD_2023_ZainHaider/Lab_2/README.md

 2. **Assign I/O Pins:** Map inputs and outputs to FPGA pins.

 3. **Synthesize the Design:** Use Vivado to synthesize and implement the design.

+4. **Design the testbench system verilog code:** Use code editor to write the test bench code and add it with the rtl file in a folder.

+5. **Test bench on Modelsim:** Upload the folder on the Model sim and simuate bench file after compiling.

-4. **Program the FPGA:** Burn the System Verilog code onto the FPGA.
+6. **Program the FPGA:** Burn the rtl System Verilog code onto the FPGA.

 ### Tools Required